jpuopolo67/proctor/README.md

  * `conda create -n proctor python=3.6 anaconda`

- This will create a virtual environment called 'proctor' on your local machine, and will install all necessary packages to support the specified Python environment.
+ This will create a virtual environment called _proctor_ on your local machine, and will install all necessary packages to support the specified Python environment.

 #### Activate Virtual Environment
 Because you can have multiple virtual environments on your machine, you need to choose one in which to work.
-This is called your "active environment."
+This is called your _active environment_.
 The active environment governs where subsequent Python packages and source code get installed.
 Packages installed into one virtual environment are isolated from those in all other virtual environments.
 Along these lines, it's important to have an active environment in which to work.

-If you are using miniconda:
+If you are using miniconda, run the following commands:
 * `conda env list` will display a list of existing environments
-* `source activate proctor` will make proctor your working environment
+* `source activate proctor` will make _proctor_ your working environment

 Now that you have activated your virtual environment, you're ready to download the Proctor source code.